The Compass has now become the ‘Trail Ready’ Trailhawk. Jared finds out just what it’s capable of.

 The Compass itself is a highly versatile and beautiful machine.
 It even has the distinction of being our ‘Best of 2017’ machine – the year it was launched in India.
 It drives wonderfully in the city, and it can be quite capable off-the-road.
 But what if you want it to be a hardcore all-terrain conqueror?
 Well, then the new variant of the Compass, the Trailhawk, is the answer.

 Earning the badge

 The first and most important is traction.
-The Trailhawk gets Jeep Active Drive, which is a full time 4x4 system.
-It now also gets a special 4 Low mode that allows for a crawl ratio of 20:1, which no other SUV in the segment has.
-There is also an added Selec-Terrain mode called Rock.
+The Trailhawk gets ‘Jeep Active Drive,’ which is a full-time AWD system.
+It now also gets a special 4-Low mode that gives it a crawl ratio of 20:1, which no other SUV in this segment has.
+There’s also an added Selec-Terrain mode called ‘Rock.’
 The driving modes control the amount of torque sent to the wheels through a very clever system, and the Trailhawk seems to be able to offer better torque management for traction than the Compass.
 Another added feature in the Trailhawk is the Hill Descent Control.